Tired of buying one resource at a time? We’ve got a membership for that!

 Sharing is caring!

-We all have had some obstacles when it came to distance and virtual learning.
+We all have had some obstacles in the classroom but computer extensions for virtual learning was super new to me.
 Using extensions for your computer for virtual learning has made a world of a difference for myself as a teacher and also as a parent of a virtual learner myself.
 If you feel like you need a few other pieces of information before diving into this blog post check out these blogs.

-First, let’s quick chat about how to add on an extension.
+First, let’s quick chat about how to add on a computer extension for virtual learning.
 If you open up Google Chrome and type in Google Extensions in the search bar, the first thing that will come up in the search is the “Chrome Webstore”.
 Sign into your Google account and you can add on tons of different extensions.

 So without further adieu, here is my list of extensions for your computer for virtual learning!